Automattic/fb-instant-articles/README.md

 This plugin adds support for Instant Articles for Facebook, which is a new way for publishers to distribute fast, interactive stories on Facebook.
 Instant Articles are preloaded in the Facebook mobile app so they load instantly.

+**Instant Articles for WP only works on sites with non-minimal readership.
+If you do not have an active Facebook page with  non-minimal readership your site will not be accepted to Instant Articles even if you configure this plugin correctly.**

 With the plugin active, a new menu will be available for you to connect to your Facebook Page and start publishing your Instant Articles.
 You'll also see the status of each Instant Articles submission on the edit page of your posts.

 A best effort is made to generate valid Instant Article markup from your posts' content/metadata and publish it to Facebook.
 The plugin knows how to transform your posts' markup from a set of rules which forms a mapping between elements in you *source markup* and the valid *Instant Article components*.
 We refer to this “glue” between the two as the ***Transformer Rules***.